 They focused solely on people and not the system

-If the managers and leaders were to ask their people what needed to be improved, they would have all the insights they needed.
+If the managers and leaders were to ask their (good) people what needed to be improved, they would have all the insights they needed.

-Their direct reports were telling them that the system of work was broken.
-They couldn’t get stuff done.
+Staff couldn't get basic stuff done.
 They didn’t have all the information.
 They were working with people who weren’t up to the job.
+They were fighting stupid rules and policies - and managers weren't supporting them.

 The engagement surveys were leading them astray.

-People were frustrated that they were blocked, delayed or diverted from doing their real job – the one they were paid to get things done.
+People were frustrated that they were blocked, delayed or diverted from doing their real job – the one they were paid to get done.

 If they followed the work they would realise it was delayed, blocked and lost into the ether.
 There were single points of failure everywhere.